-Poas Volcano is one of the most popular volcanoes in Costa Rica.
+Poas Volcano is one of the most popular active volcanoes in Costa Rica.
 The volcano is in the Central Valley of Costa Rica near the capital, San Jose (approximately an hour and a half).
 The amazingly dense forest park that surrounds the two craters makes it an oasis close to the city!
-Poas has one of the largest active craters in the world.
-It measures over a mile wide and over 900 feet deep.
+Volcan Poas has one of the largest active craters in the world.
+The crater lake measures over a mile wide and over 900 feet deep.
 There are two crater lakes near the summit of Poas.
 The National Park consists of nearly 15,000 acres that encompass at least four different habitats.
 This is another testament to Costa Rica’s amazing biodiversity.
 The bubbling crater lagoon of Costa Rica’s Poás Volcano is one of the country’s most thrilling attractions.
 The color of the lagoon varies from aquamarine to green.
 A truly magical place!

 One of the best aspects of Poas is its accessibility.
 The park features a paved road that goes all the way to the crater’s edge.
 The national park is one of the few in Costa Rica that is almost entirely wheelchair friendly.
 Therefore, even more tourists are able to adore the beauty of the Poas Volcano.
 Few volcanoes anywhere in the world allow you to drive right up to the rim.
 However, Poas allows you to get within 300 ft of the edge.
 At over 8000 feet above sea level, it offers amazing views of the surrounding countryside and the beautiful crater lakes.
 The Volcano is a powerful symbol of the geothermal forces that formed Costa Rica.